New Zealand Women Writers' Society: History

 The years of World War II were challenging for the society, with members resigning to support the war effort and a number of local magazines being closed down.
 The society was however able to host an evening at the New Zealand Centennial Exhibition in March 1941.
 In 1947 the society became incorporated, and in 1949 it became affiliated with the Society of Women Writers and Journalists in the United Kingdom.
 In 1954, an anthology of poems was published to mark the 21st anniversary of the society.
-Evening Post commented that "disciplined technique has in several instances saved poems from mediocrity", but recommended the book for the "originality of its scope and conception".
+The Evening Post commented that "disciplined technique has in several instances saved poems from mediocrity", but recommended the book for the "originality of its scope and conception".

 From 1957 the NZWWS ran writing courses together with adult education providers; until the 1980s most lecturers of these courses were men.
 The NZWWS also made submissions to government on behalf of women writers, for example opposing copyright legislation which would disadvantage women who did not publish under their married names.
 In 1959 the NZWWS worked with the Bank of New Zealand to establish and organise the Katherine Mansfield Memorial Award, named for New Zealand writer Katherine Mansfield.
 This award continued after the society wound up in 1991, administered by a newly established committee.
 The NZWWS also assisted the Alexander Turnbull Library to purchase Mansfield's original manuscripts, and administered the Katherine Mansfield Menton Fellowship in its first year of establishment.

 In the 1970s the NZWWS began to find itself in financial difficulties due to increases in costs.
 In 1976 The Bulletin was reduced to six issues per year, and it had to be supported by grants from the Todd Foundation and the Department of Internal Affairs.
 Monetary prizes for competition entries had to be reduced or eliminated.
 In the early 1980s, an anthology of members' work was published, along with a book of its history, to mark the fifty-year anniversary, and a Christchurch branch was established.
 At that time, the society's library contained 315 books by members, and it was noted that "many more have been published but have not been offered to our library".
 In 1989 the Auckland and Hawkes Bay branches went into recess, and after relaxing membership criteria failed to increase membership sufficiently, the society was disestablished in July 1991.